Climate and Average Weather Year Round at Querétaro Intercontinental Airport Mexico

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days at Querétaro Intercontinental Airport varies very significantly throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone at Querétaro Intercontinental Airport is July, with an average of 16.1 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 56% on July 14.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Querétaro Intercontinental Airport experiences significant seasonal variation in monthly rainfall.